RefresherTowel/docs/pulse/index.md

 - Built-in support for **one-shot listeners**, **sender filters**, **tags**, **priorities**, and **cancellation**.
 - Both **immediate** and **queued** dispatch modes.
 - Handy **introspection utilities** for debugging and profiling.
+- Weak-ref subscribers keep the system lean: stale listeners are pruned automatically as you dispatch.

 ---